karimkawambwa/karimkawambwa/content/blog/data-statistics-finding-records-with-categories.en.md

 ;
 ```

-First all `categories` are joined/aggregated using the postgres string aggregation function `STRING_AGG(..)`.
+First, all `categories` are joined/aggregated using the postgres string aggregation function `STRING_AGG(..)`.
 This results in an aggregated comma separated link where I `STRING_TO_ARRAY(...)` converts it into a json object.
 The last step, `UNNSET(...)` is something I have not used before.
 What this does is expand the array into rows.
 The rows are **not** DISTINCT, they have duplicate values since categerioes can exist in multiple website rows.

 ### Count the websites for each distinct category